JonasEtzold/greenbone-task/README.md

 # greenbone-task

-A little coding challenge in go
+A little coding challenge in go.

+## Approach

+While designing the solution for this, I wanted to follow entirely the API first approach which aims to first design the API specification using the OpenAPI standard and use this as source of truth for generating the models and handlers for the service.
+The reasoning behind this approach are nicely explained [here](https://medium.com/@bhanu.pratap/embracing-the-api-first-approach-development-practices-and-tools-for-efficient-product-development-6f0f0cc73049).

 ## How to use this